jackc/pgx/README.md

 See the [getting started guide](https://github.com/jackc/pgx/wiki/Getting-started-with-pgx) for more information.

-## Choosing Between the pgx and database/sql Interfaces

-It is recommended to use the pgx interface if:
-1. The application only targets PostgreSQL.
-2. No other libraries that require `database/sql` are in use.

-The pgx interface is faster and exposes more features.

-The `database/sql` interface only allows the underlying driver to return or receive the following types: `int64`, `float64`, `bool`, `[]byte`, `string`, `time.Time`, or `nil`.
-Handling other types requires implementing the `database/sql.Scanner` and the `database/sql/driver/driver.Valuer` interfaces which require transmission of values in text format.
-The binary format can be substantially faster, which is what the pgx interface uses.

 ## Features

-pgx supports many features beyond what is available through `database/sql`:

 * Support for approximately 70 different PostgreSQL types
 * Automatic statement preparation and caching